CodeNow/blog/_posts/2016-11-1-finding-the-root-cause-of-elusive-frontend-errors.md

 title: Finding the Root Cause of Elusive Frontend Errors
 author: ryan_k
 category: Engineering
-excerpt: Frontend applications always have a multitude of user interactions and flows for how a user can get to a particular state.
+excerpt: 'Frontend applications always have a multitude of user interactions and flows for how a user can get to a particular state.
 Sometimes these states are not intended and errors happen.
 Errors can be incredibly difficult to track down, so a reliable process for finding the root cause of an error can save a lot of time and confusion.
-Our process involves using a few services in conjunction.
+Our process involves using a few services in conjunction.'
 ---

 Frontend applications always have a multitude of user interactions and flows for how a user can get to a particular state.
 Sometimes these states are not intended and errors happen.
 Errors can be incredibly difficult to track down, so a reliable process for finding the root cause of an error can save a lot of time and confusion.
 Our process involves using a few services in conjunction.